Convex and quasiconvex functions in metric graphs: Examples

 \section{Examples}

 To illustrate our results, we include some examples.
-Recall that the convex and quasiconvex envelopes do not depend on the orientation of the edges.
+Recall that the convex and quasiconvex optimal functions do not depend on the orientation of the edges.
 However, we use the orientation of the edges to parametrize them and then describe a function on the metric graph $\Gamma$.

 In all of our examples we will assume that all edges have the same length $\ell_{\e}=1$ and are parameterized by (0,1) with the given orientation in the figure.